 SelfDecode’s Lab Test Analyzer is a little different than the other blood analytics services on this list in that they don’t actually offer blood tests themselves.
 Instead, you can take the results of your blood tests from any other provider (including just your annual physical at your doctor’s) and upload them to the Lab Test Analyzer website to get more analysis and recommendations.

-Rather than per-test pricing, Lab Test Analyzer charges an annual fee of $97 for unlimited access to their back-end and recommendations (or a one-time, lifetime fee of $297).
+Rather than per-test pricing, Lab Test Analyzer charges an annual fee of $97 for unlimited access to their back-end and recommendations.
 This also gets you free access to SelfDecode’s DNA analysis dashboard, in case you’ve taken a DNA test like 23andMe and want to upload the raw data for even more genetic insight.

 Similar to InsideTracker’s research-backed recommendations, Lab Test Analyzer will give you suggestions for diet, lifestyle, and exercise changes based on your inputted lab data.
-The fact that Lab Test Analyzer doesn’t offer blood tests themselves also means, unlike most of the other blood test companies listed here, you don’t need to be in the United States to use them making them a nice option for our international readers.
+The fact that Lab Test Analyzer doesn’t offer blood tests themselves also means that, unlike most of the other blood test companies listed here, you don’t need to be in the United States to use them, making them a nice option for our international readers.

 4. Life Extension